 - Defiant Stone Throw: A defiant standing on desks is how the movie closes.

-- Deliberate Values Dissonance: Nolan reveals to Keating that he too was an English teacher once; the two men both believe in the value of education, both love teaching English, and both believe they're doing what's best for the students at the school.
-Keating's ideas are those of the modern generation and Nolan's are those from a few decades ago, creating irreconcilable conflict.
+- Deliberate Values Dissonance: Nolan reveals to Keating that he too was an English teacher once: the two men both believe in the value of education, both love teaching English, and both believe they're doing what's best for the students at the school.
+Keating's ideas are those of the modern generation, and Nolan's are those from a few decades ago, creating irreconcilable if understandable conflict.

 - Disobey This Message: Keating encourages his students to think for themselves, praising Charlie when he disobeys one of his requests.

-- Dog Latin: From the novelization, Knox has one of these moments when trying to make a move on Chris:Knox: Carpe breastum.
+- From the novelization, Knox has one of these moments when trying to make a move on Chris:Knox: Carpe breastum.
 Seize the breast.

-- And Charlie (in the novel version) when he claims the cave:Charlie: Carpe cavem, boys, seize the cave. note
+- Also from the novelization, Charlie when he claims the cave:Charlie: Carpe cavem, boys, seize the cave. note

 - Do Not Call Me "Paul":Charlie [recurring line]: The name is "Nuwanda."